List of Tamil films of 2019

-This is a list of Tamil language films produced in the Tamil cinema in India that are released/scheduled to be released in the year 2019.
+This is a list of Tamil language films produced in the Tamil cinema in India that were released/scheduled to be released in 2019.

 Box office collection

 The highest-grossing Kollywood films released in 2019, by worldwide box office gross revenue, are as follows.

 Released films

 The list of released and scheduled to be released films in quarter wise sections.